 How to Register Your Film as an LLC

-I don’t have extensive experience with the LLC registration process, but I did recently register the LLC for Still Moving on LegalZoom and I found their service to be outstanding.
+I don’t have extensive experience with the LLC registration process, but I did recently register the LLC for a project on LegalZoom and I found their service to be outstanding.

 Not only does LegalZoom file all of the initial paperwork for you (and, trust me, there is a TON), they also send you notifications when upcoming deadlines are approaching.
 I find this feature helpful because, well, I’m more chaotic than I am organized when it comes to the business of it all and it feels good to know that someone is paying attention if I’m focused on the more creative aspects of filmmaking.